Why I am testing again?

 -l, --fragment-length=DOUBLE Estimated average fragment length

--s, --sd=DOUBLE Estimated standard deviation of fragment length (default: value is estimated from the input data)
+-s, --sd=DOUBLE Estimated standard deviation of fragment length

 In the case of single-end reads, the -l option must be used to specify the average fragment length.
 Typical Illumina libraries produce fragment lengths ranging from 180–200 bp but it’s best to determine this from a library quantification with an instrument such as an Agilent Bioanalyzer.